 There are certain milestones in a child’s life that make a parent so proud.
 One of these proud moments includes watching junior ride a bike for the first time.
-But before they are old enough to handle two wheelers, it’s always advisable to start with tricycles first.
+But before they are old enough to handle two wheelers, it’s always advisable to start with tricycles or trikes first.

 Teaching your young ones how to pedal a tricycle is not tough at all.
 In fact, life would be splendid if everything were this easy.
 Compared to teaching table manners, potty training, and general discipline, teaching a kid how to master the tricycle is definitely child’s play.

 If it’s your first experience with kids, then here’s how to teach a toddler to ride a tricycle in 5 easy steps.

 - A couple of minutes